interactwith/docs/docs/tutorials/2-node-minting/2-setup.md

 });
 ```

-Run the server:
+Now, run the server by entering the following command in your terminal:

 ```bash
 node index.js
 ```

-Open http://localhost:3000 in your browser.
-You should see `Hello World!` in your browser.
+With the server running, open [http://localhost:3000](http://localhost:3000) in your browser.
+You should see the message `Hello World!` displayed in your browser.

-## Mocking Databasea

-We need to store the NFTs somewhere.
-For this tutorial, we will use a simple array.
-Let's create a new variable `db` in beginning of `index.js` and fill it will test data:
+For the purposes of this tutorial, we will also need to create a simple database to store our NFTs.
+In this case, we will be using a simple array to store the NFTs.
+Add the following code to the beginning of `index.js` to create this array:

 ```js showLineNumbers
 const db = {
   items: [
     {
       id: 1,